SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 | 50,000  | 100     | 95,867      | 18.28MB      | 11.74MB       | 0.24KB      | 0.12KB            |
 | 100,000 | 100     | 191,446     | 29.12MB      | 22.58MB       | 0.23KB      | 0.12KB            |

-The memory growth with increasing numbers of users and policy assignments is linear, but the number of tenants affects memory efficiency in a non linear way:
+The analysis revealed that memory usage per user and per policy assignment scales linearly.
+However, the distribution of users across tenants significantly impacts memory consumption:
 - 1 tenant: 7.4KB per user
 - 10 tenants: 0.43KB per user
 - 100 tenants: 0.24KB per user

-With an increasing number of tenants, the memory usage per user gets more efficient.
+With an increasing number of tenants, the memory usage per user gets more efficient, however the overall memory consumption will increase as more tenants are added.

 ## API